Home New South Wales Sydney 48 hours in Sydney: What to do?

 Kings Cross

-Kings Cross is the area for bars and nightclubs!
+If you feel like some entertainment, Kings Cross is the area for bars and nightclubs!
 You can find hype bars, nightclubs, fast foods and sex shops!
 At night, the area livens up and gathers all kind of people ready to party.
 A bit further, Potts Point is considered as the little NY of Sydney.
-You will find heaps of nice restaurants and cafes there.

 Best time to visit Sydney